Brian J. Dooley: Books

 "Robert Kennedy: The Final Years" (Edinburgh University Press 1995, St Martin's Press, New York 1996) is a political biography of Bobby Kennedy.

 "Black and Green: The Fight for Civil Rights in Northern Ireland & Black America" (Pluto Press, 1998, reissued 2019) traces the historic links between the civil rights movements in Northern Ireland and the US.
 Artist Helen Cammock featured the book in her installation which won the 2019 Turner Prize.
 In December 2019 the book was the subject of a 60 minute podcast by Shared Ireland.
+In March 2025, Dooley was interviewed by U.S. broadcaster Tavis Smiley about the book, also available as a podcast.

 "Choosing the Green?"(Beyond the Pale 2004) analyses the part played by the Irish diaspora in the Irish conflict.
 In September 2019 the History Now TV programme in Northern Ireland ran a 30-minute interview with Dooley about "Choosing the Green?"
 From January 2020 the digital files of the book have been hosted and available in the Special Collections Archive at the Library of London Metropolitan University.

 Dooley speaks regularly in the media, at universities, political conferences, and other venues on these and related issues.

-Bahraini uprising
+Bahrain

 Since the Bahraini uprising, Brian has produced a series of reports and articles highly critical of the Bahraini regime which are regularly featured in the international press.
-A November 2013 report urged the U.S. to change its approach on Bahrain - Plan B for Bahrain: What the U.S. government should do next.
+A November 2013 report urged the U.S. to change its approach on Bahrain –- Plan B for Bahrain: What the U.S. government should do next.
 A 2015 report suggested ways the U.S. government could help bring stability through the promotion of human rights in Bahrain.
 A 2016 report suggested how the US government should drastically alter its relationship with the Gulf kingdom - How to Reverse Five Years of Failure on Bahrain.

 He was denied access to Bahrain in January 2012 which promoted members of US Congress to complain to the government of Bahrain.
 Admitted to Bahrain in March 2012, he has been refused access to the country since, despite repeated requests to enter.
 In August 2014 Dooley was refused access to Bahrain with U.S. Congressman James McGovern.

 The continued denial of Dooley's access to Bahrain is documented in the U.S. State Department's Country Reports for 2012, 2013 and 2014.

 The Bahrain Ambassador to the US wrote a blog in 2012 criticizing Dooley, entitled "Responding to Brian Dooley's Article in Foreign Policy" and Brian invited the ambassador for a public debate, which was refused.
 He is also regularly attacked by Bahrain's pro-regime press.